gregmamoyac/Adversarial-Machine-Learning-and-AI-Security/README.md

 # Adversarial Machine Learning for Cybersecurity

-This repository demonstrates the application of adversarial machine learning techniques against a neural network-based Intrusion Detection System (IDS).
-The project evaluates how carefully crafted adversarial examples can degrade model performance and explores defensive strategies for improving robustness.
+This repository presents a research series evaluating the vulnerability of neural network-based intrusion detection systems (IDS) to adversarial machine learning attacks.
+Using a cybersecurity network traffic dataset, a feedforward neural network is trained as the IDS victim model and subjected to three progressively sophisticated adversarial attack techniques: Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD), and Adversarial Weight Perturbation (AWP).
+Each notebook follows a consistent pipeline — data loading, feature engineering, model training, attack implementation, and multi-metric evaluation — allowing direct comparison across attack types.
+The central hypothesis across all three studies is that adversarial attacks, even when constrained to small perturbation budgets, can significantly degrade IDS detection performance, with more iterative and weight-space attacks proving increasingly effective at evading detection.
+This work serves as a proof of concept for understanding adversarial threats to AI-driven security systems and motivates the need for robust defenses in real-world deployments.

 ## Research Objectives